Nyzhni Sirohozy: Climate

+Demographics

+As of the 2001 Ukrainian census, the ton had a population of 5,992 inhabitants.
+The linguistic composition was as follows:

 Economy

 Transportation

 Nyzhni Sirohozy has access to the Highway M14, connecting Kherson with Mariupol via Melitopol.
 Another road connects it with Henichesk and Velyka Lepetykha.

 The closest railway station is in Sirohozy, about 10 km north of the settlement, on a railway connecting Mykolaiv with Melitopol.